Tag Archive: Ric Glomstad

 The Dark Side of Positive Earth

-British sports cars were wired really, really weird.
-(Say it 5 times.)
+British sports cars were wired really, really weirdly (Say that 5 times.)
 The earth was negative on every American car I had ever forced an 8-track tape player into, and I was sure that my skills could be applied with no less success on the Austin America I had just acquired.
-After all, it said …
+After all, it said…